lowg6/action-html-to-markdown/README.md

 # License

-This project is released under the MIT License.
+This project is released under the MIT License